AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 ## Homework

+Part 1: Complete your resume

-Get your ACA graduate page published!
+Part 2: Get your ACA graduate profile page published
 * Complete all the items on the Online Presence Checklist in the section above.
 (Here's a handy PDF version)
 * Send your items to Dan and he'll create your profile.

+Reminder: This process is iterative!
+Don't get hung up on making everything perfect.
+Focus on creating a high quality **first version** of everything on the Online Presence Checklist.
+You can always update and revise your materials throughout the job search process!

 {% include "/includes/footer.md" %}